-When evaluating the microbiome in a sample based on sequencing data, some key terms are often used, such as beta- and alpha diversity, dispersion and taxonomy.
-BIOMCARE will use these terms in the result reports accompanied by an introduction to the terminology.
-This page further present some key concepts in microbiome projects.
+When evaluating the microbiome of a sample based on sequencing data, specific key terms are often used, such as beta- and alpha diversity, dispersion, and taxonomy.
+At Biomcare we use these terms in the result reports accompanied by an introduction to the terminology.

 Alpha and Beta Diversity

 Different higher-level measures are often used to describe the microbiome in a sample.
-These do not provide information on changes in abundance of specific taxa, but allow us to access a broader change or difference in the composition of microorganisms.
-Alpha and beta diversity are such measures.
+These do not provide information on changes in the abundance of specific taxa but allow us to access a broader change or difference in the composition of microorganisms.
+Alpha and beta diversity are examples of such measures.

-Different measures exist to estimate diversity within ONE sample, jointly called alpha diversity.
-The different measures reflect the richness (number) or distribution (evenness) of a microbial sample, or aim to reflect a combination of both properties.
+Different measures exist to estimate diversity within a single sample, jointly called alpha diversity.
+The different measures reflect the richness (number) or distribution (evenness) of a microbial sample or aim to reflect a combination of both properties.

-In summary, alpha diversity measures can be seen as a summary statistic of a single population (within sample diversity), while beta diversity measures is an estimate of similarity or dissimilarity between populations (between samples).
+In summary, alpha diversity measures can be seen as a summary statistic of a single population (within-sample diversity), while beta diversity measures are estimates of similarity or dissimilarity between populations (between samples).

-Sizeable changes in the composition of microorganisms in a microbiome that result in a reduction of the microbioms ability to function optimally is referred to as dysbiosis.
+Sizeable changes in the composition of microorganisms in a microbiome, that result in a reduction of the microbiome’s ability to function optimally, are referred to as dysbiosis.
 Common forms of dysbiosis in human gut samples are increased levels of Proteobacteria or reduction in diversity.
-However, often studies are only able to describe a changed microbiome and not to label it dysbiotic as it entails a malfunction not optimal to the host.
+However, often studies are only able to describe a changed microbiome but not label it dysbiotic as it entails a malfunction not optimal to the host.